The Holy in the Humdrum

 “Queer Kentucky is a diverse LGBTQ+ run non-profit based in Kentucky working to bolster and enhance Queer culture, health and wellness through storytelling, education and action.
 Through our storytelling approach, we increase visibility, information, and access, while also celebrating the lives of LGBTQ+ people in the great Bluegrass State.”

-Belle namely covered the 11 anti-LGBTQ+ bills from the 2023 legislative session, and she is currently covering impacts on the LGBTQ+ community in the 2024 legislative session - where there’s currently 12+ anti-LGBTQ+ bills.
+Belle covered the 11 dubbed anti-LGBTQ+ bills from the 2023 legislative session, and they covered the 14 dubbed anti-LGBTQ+ bills from the 2024 legislative session.

 Jan.
 2023 - current